ROGERDJQ/Mathematics/README.md

 # Mathematics
-Study on Mathematics ablout Machine Learning AND deep learning 数学学习笔记 & 机器学习笔记
+Study on Mathematics about Machine Learning AND deep learning